Piervit/gufo/docs/index.rst

 Gufo is a modern shell programming language.
 It is in alpha stage!

-I would say that the main goal is to raise interest and propositions over a new better shell for the linux operating system.
+The main goal is to raise interest and propositions over a new better shell for the linux operating system.
 Gufo tries to be innovative.

 For now, Gufo is developped as an hobby by a simple modest human.
 Help from